 Scale is important for function and aesthetics.
 Do people easily fit on the furniture?
 When you look at the space, is all of the furniture the same size in relation to each other?

 I call this the dollhouse question.
 Does anything look like it belongs in a dollhouse next to other furniture?
 If so, choose whether you will go with the small-scale furniture or large-scale furniture.
+You might also consider a small ceiling fan.

 If you get stuck, there are a few ways to improvise.